MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

 ## DigitalOcean Managed PostgreSQL

-The Materialize replica will need firewall access to connect to the upstream database.
-In the DigitalOcean console, add your [Materialize instance's IP address](/cloud/security/#static-ip-addresses) to the [Trusted Source list](https://docs.digitalocean.com/products/databases/postgresql/how-to/secure/#firewalls) for your Managed PostgreSQL Cluster.
+The Materialize instance will need access to connect to the upstream database.
+This is usually controlled by IP address.
+If you are hosting your own installation of Materialize, in the DigitalOcean console, add your Materialize instance's IP address to the [Trusted Source list](https://docs.digitalocean.com/products/databases/postgresql/how-to/secure/#firewalls) for your Managed PostgreSQL Cluster.

+If you are using Materialize Cloud, you can follow [these steps](/cloud/security/#static-ip-addresses) to get the static IP address of your instance.

 Connect to your PostgreSQL cluster as the `doadmin` user and create a [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) with the tables you want to replicate: